Creating Searches

 A single search table may potentially be populated by many devices and their sources.
 This scenario will result in many data columns in your search tables, with some of these columns not being relevant to other devices.
 Yet, at times you may only be interested in viewing data and columns populated by a particular device or devices.

-You can use this switch in your SEARCHES to limit the display columns to only those columns of devices mentioned in your search filters (devices that populate those columns)
+You can use this switch in a search to limit the display columns to fields logged by scenarios on a device selected in your search filters.

-This allows you to focus on columns that are sourced from specific device' fields.
+This allows you to focus on columns that are sourced from specific device fields.
 A handy tool when a given table is sourced from a multitude of devices.
-In this scenario, fields on other devices also populate columns to the same table under search, however they are not relevant to you in your current search parameters, in which case the
+In this scenario, fields on other devices also populate columns to the same table under search, however they are not relevant to you in your current search parameters, in which case the Device Only Fields

 LIKE